tum-ei-eda/etiss/examples/SW/riscv_dhry/README.md

-# Dhrystone benchmark for evaluating RISC-V compilers' performance
+# Dhrystone benchmark for evaluating the simulator's performance

 Header and modules present: